Costs and Affordability•Assisted Living

 Here are 10 Things You Probably Didn't Know About Medicare

-9. For Medicare to cover the cost of assisted living, you must be under the care of a doctor, or your doctor must certify that you need skilled nursing or rehabilitation services intermittently.
+- For Medicare to cover the cost of assisted living, you must be under a doctor's care, or your doctor must certify that you need skilled nursing or rehabilitation services intermittently.

 Now that you know some of the basics of Medicare, let's delve into the details.